History of Newark, New Jersey: Downtown

-The New Jersey Performing Arts Center, which opened in the downtown area in 1997 at a cost of $180 million, was seen by many as the first step in the city's road to revival, and brought in people to Newark who otherwise might never have visited.
+The New Jersey Performing Arts Center, which opened in the downtown area in 1997 and built by the State of New Jersey at a cost of $180 million, was seen by many as the first step in the city's road to revival, and brought in people to Newark who otherwise might never have visited.
 NJPAC is known for its acoustics, and features the New Jersey Symphony Orchestra as its resident orchestra.
 NJPAC also presents a diverse group of visiting artists such as Itzhak Perlman, Sarah Brightman, Sting, 'N Sync, Lauryn Hill, the Vienna Boys' Choir, Yo Yo Ma, the Royal Concertgebouw Orchestra of Amsterdam, and the Alvin Ailey American Dance Theater.

-Since then, the city built a now demolished baseball stadium (Riverfront Stadium) for the Newark Bears, the city's former minor league team.
-In 2007, the Prudential Center (nicknamed, "The Rock") opened for the New Jersey Devils.
-The Newark Public Library is planning a major renovation and expansion.
-The Port Authority constructed a rail connection to the airport (AirTrain Newark).
-Numerous commercial developments have arisen in the downtown area.
-Two public spaces have opened, Mulberry Commons and Newark Riverfront Park, the latter along Passaic River waterfront is being refurbished through downtown to provide citizens with access to the river.
+The city's renaissance has seen a mix of successes and set backs.
+In 1999, the city built a now demolished (2019) baseball stadium (Riverfront Stadium) for the Newark Bears, the city's former minor league team that folded in 2013.
+In 2007, the Prudential Center (nicknamed, "The Rock") opened for the New Jersey Devils on the site of the former abandoned Renaissance Mall.
+The Newark Public Library underwent a renovation and modest expansion but closed four branches since 2009 due to financial difficulties and facility issues.
+The Port Authority constructed a monorail connection (AirTrain Newark) to Newark Liberty International Airport Station in 2001.
+The Newark Light Rail was extended with a 1 mi line from Newark Penn Station to Broad Street station in 2006.
+Since 2010, numerous commercial and residential developments have been built and proposed in the downtown area.
+Since 2012, two public spaces have opened downtown, Mulberry Commons and Newark Riverfront Park, with the latter being built along Passaic River waterfront from the Ironbound through downtown providing citizens access to the riverfront for the first time in over a century.
+However, the city's public safety issues directly influenced the design of the park with its signature orange color being chosen for its lack of affiliation with local street gangs.